 - Gentle Stretches: Yoga poses ease tight muscles, loosen tension, and improve blood flow for relief.

-Why Yoga Helps Lower Back Pain
+Why Yoga Positions for Lower Back Pain Actually Help

 - Tight Muscles: Tight hamstrings or glutes can pull on the pelvis, impacting the lower back.